A Decomposition Lemma in Convex Integration via Classical Algebraic Geometry: Proof of one stage induction and Theorem

 All above terms will be determined later according to the requirements in the next proposition.

 Denote the $q$-th stage deficit matrix by

 The following proposition provides the crucial ``one-stage" induction as a common notion in subsequent works following Nash's construction \cite{Nash_C1}.
 We adhere to the clear exposition provided by Li-Qiu \cite{li_Qiu_very_2024} and include the proof here for completeness, as our presentation on this one-stage induction does not introduce any new results.
-Note, however, that our $q$-th stage deficit $D_q$ does not contain $\delta_{q+1}Id$ term---compare with (3.23) in \cite{li_Qiu_very_2024}---thanks to our main Lemma \ref{Decomposition Lemma} (in particular, the nonnegatice coefficients lemma \ref{nonnegative coefficient lemma}) which is applicable to any $D\in C^{j,\alpha}(\overline{\Omega},\Rsn)$, enabling us to set the constant $\sigma$ that controls $\|D-Id\|_\alpha$ in \cite{li_Qiu_very_2024} to be $1$. \begin{prop}[Stage] There exist $a>1$, $1<b<2$, $c>0$ and universal constant $K>1$ such that, if $(V_q,W_q)\in C^2(\overline{\Omega})\times C^2(\overline{\Omega},\RR^n)$ satisfies
+Note, however, that our $q$-th stage deficit $D_q$ does not contain $\delta_{q+1}Id$ term---compare with (3.23) in \cite{li_Qiu_very_2024}---thanks to our main Lemma \ref{Decomposition Lemma}, in particular, the nonnegative coefficients lemma \ref{nonnegative coefficient lemma}.